apache/incubator-retired-slider/src/site/markdown/index.md

 Some of the features are:

-* Allows users to create on-demand Apache HBase and Apache Accumulo clusters
+* Allows users to create on-demand applications in a YARN cluster

-* Allow different users/applicatins to run different versions of the application.
+* Allow different users/applications to run different versions of the application.

-* Allow users to configure different Hbase instances differently
+* Allow users to configure different application instances differently

-* Stop / Suspend / Resume clusters as needed
+* Stop / Suspend / Resume application instances as needed

-* Expand / shrink clusters as needed
+* Expand / shrink application instances as needed

 The Slider tool is a Java command line application.

-The tool persists the information as a JSON document into the HDFS.
+The tool persists the information as JSON documents in HDFS.
-It also generates the configuration files assuming the passed configuration directory as a base - in particular, the HDFS and ZooKeeper root directories for the new HBase instance has to be generated (note that the underlying HDFS and ZooKeeper are shared by multiple cluster instances).

 Once the cluster has been started, the cluster can be made to grow or shrink using the Slider commands.
 The cluster can also be stopped, *frozen* and later resumed, *thawed*.